prateekpandey1234/AndroidLearnings/README.md

          Old Version: Comes from the existing database file on the user's device New Version: Defined in your current code's database helper class The version comparison happens automatically by the Android SQLite framework
+   6. always keep database single in app don't create different databases , you can create different table within them .
+   7. for Room db with sql injection , to create db for multiple users is to create different tables with names like TABLE_NAME+user_id and as userId changes , db changes and gets       created .

 Testing